The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Recursion via Hierarchical Depth

-\subsection{Geometric Relation to Savitch-Style Recursion}
+\paragraph{Geometric Relation to Savitch-Style Recursion}

 The depth-width trade-off admits a direct geometric interpretation of classical results in computational complexity, most notably \textbf{Savitch’s Theorem} \cite{savitch1970relationships}.
 Savitch’s construction shows that nondeterministic space-bounded reachability can be simulated deterministically by recursively subdividing paths, trading space for recursion depth.
 In geometric terms, Savitch-style recursion corresponds to inference on a \emph{flat} manifold: long trajectories are verified by repeatedly bisecting geodesics, without altering the underlying geometry.
 Although space usage remains bounded, inference repeatedly revisits the same regions of the manifold, incurring exponential time overhead.
 Recursive condensation implements a geometric analog of memoization.
 When a sub-trajectory is validated and collapsed via a quotient map, its internal geometry is removed from future consideration.
-Subsequent inference does not re-traverse the original geodesic; it traverses a \emph{wormhole}, a metric shortcut induced by contraction, which transforms repeated recursive verification into direct navigation on a folded manifold.